wkoertgen/train.oracle12.migration/FAQ.md

 ## 16. Is it possible to use tools like SqlDeveloper and EM ?
 One of Vagrant's features is Port Forwarding.
 On the host you start the SqlDeveloper and open a connection to the databases in the guest VM.

 You can make use of the Port Forwarding, too, with EM, but I would not recommend to use the gigantic EM Cloudcontrol, but rather the smaller standalone EM Express.
-You must choose appriopate httpsports for the VM databases and forthward them to the host.
+You must choose appriopate httpsports for the VM databases and forward them to the host.

+If there are problems, you will find short tutorials on [wkoertgen.blogspot.de](http://wkoertgen.blogspot.de)

 Monitoring does not make much sense on an idle database, you will need a sort of **stresstest** or **generate workload**.
 Every DBA has hopefully his own sripts for this.